|

 145. claw

-sharp curved horny process on the toe of a bird or some mammals or reptiles
+sharp curved horny process on the toe of some animals

 146. duplication

-the act of copying or making a duplicate (or duplicates) of something
+the act of making a copy of something

 147. terror